flotools/flotools/README.md

 #### Flo Num Pad

 Flo Tools provides a key remapping using the keyboard as a standard num pad.
-This num pad group of remappings can be used system-wide, and can be toggled on and off by pressing Control+/.
+This num pad group of remappings can be used system-wide by pressing the function or FN key simultaneously with any remapped key.

-Note that the inspector and num pad groups cannot be active at the same time.
-If the inspector is turned on, the num pad group is automatically turned off, and If the num pad group is turned on, the inspector is automatically turned off.

 Below is the list of remapped keyboard keys when using the num pad group.